jross365/LMStudio-Client/Docs/FunctionInventory.md

     * COMPLETE
     * Invokes [Confirm-LMGlobalVariables] if no filepath is provided

+**Repair-LMHistoryFile** - Reads .dialog files in history folder to rebuild history file.
+    * PUBLIC
+    * NOT STARTED
+    * Invokes [New-LMHistoryFile] to create an empty template
+    * Invokes [Import-LMChatDialog] to read contents of each file
+    * Invokes [Update-LMHistoryFile] to write the parsed values into the history file

-**New-HistoryEntryTemplate** - Returns an empty, correct history file object
+**New-LMHistoryEntryTemplate** - Returns an empty, correct history file object
     * PRIVATE
     * NOT STARTED